bcrowell/bcrowell.github.io/spacetime_diagrams/index.md

 ----------------------------

 The experiments show that if a clock moves smoothly through spacetime, then the time elapsed on the clock depends only on the displacement vector, and not on anything else.
-This gives us a way of defining a measurement of the "length" of the vector.
+This clock time is often referred to as the "proper time," i.e., the time measured by someone who is *themself* taking that track through spacetime.
+Proper time gives us a way of defining a measurement of the "length" of the vector.

 But watch out, because these "lengths" don't have to behave in all the same